• Skip to primary navigation

 • Anchovy paste: adds a briny, salty taste to the sauce.
 You should be able to find it in your local supermarket.
 Otherwise, you can add salt to taste.

 • Squid ink: adds extra briny flavour to the sauce.
-It's unlikely you'll find it in your usual supermarket/store and will need to visit a speciality store or buy online.
+It's unlikely you'll find it in your usual supermarket/store and will need to visit a speciality store or buy online from amazon.
 It's inexpensive, has a long shelf life and is great to have in your pantry.

 • Samphire/sea beans: adds a bright crispy salty freshness to the pasta and is highly recommended if you can find them.
 It's in season during the summer months and will be available in some supermarkets/stores and is often stocked by fishmongers.